-Kendra Martin is a hot-air balloon enthusiast who’ll help you with a mortgage.
+Kendra Hopp is a hot-air balloon enthusiast who’ll help you with a mortgage.

-“I am very excited to begin this new role and help our clients with their financial goals to obtain their dream home,” Martin said.
+“I am very excited to begin this new role and help our clients with their financial goals to obtain their dream home,” Hopp said.

-To help in her new position, Martin recently completed the coursework required for American Bankers Association residential mortgage lender certificate.
+To help in her new position, Hopp recently completed the coursework required for American Bankers Association residential mortgage lender certificate.